kurtosis/kurtosis.github.io/docs/_posts/2023-07-13-alphatensor.markdown

 ### Torso

 The torso converts the current state $$\mathcal{S}$$ (to be more precise, the past $$n$$ states in the game), as well as any scalar inputs (such as the time index of the current action), to an embedding that feeds into the policy and value heads.
 It projects the $$4 \times 4 \times 4$$ tensor onto three $$4 \times 4$$ grids, one along each of its three directions.
-Following this, attention-based blocks ([code][code-attention]) are used to propagate information between the three grids.
-A block ([code][code-torso-attention]) has three stages - in each stage one of the three pairs of grids is concatenated and axial attention ([code][axial-attn]) is applied.
+Following this, attention-based blocks ([code][code-torso-attention]) are used to propagate information between the three grids.
+A block has three stages - in each stage one of the three pairs of grids is concatenated and [axial attention][axial-attn] is applied.
 The output of the final block is flattened to an embedding vector which is the output of the torso.

 ![](/assets/images/torso_architecture.png){: width="800"}